-- 1. Executive Committee: makes recommendations on procedures or actions of the DRMT. - a. to be comprised of the Chairperson, the Tribe and the County, plus three additional member representatives. - b. the three additional members mentioned above are to be chosen by the DRMT at the same time as the Chairperson (i.e., nominations in November and elections in December) for the same one-year term.

-- 2. Dungeness River Restoration Work Group (DRRWG): makes restoration recommendations to DRMT and coordinate technical information and studies (See DQ Plan, C.7.1.3 Habitat Work Group). - 3.
-Clean Water Work Group (CWWG): makes recommendations and provides updates to the DRMT upon request about activities related to the water quality of the Sequim Bay and Dungeness watersheds (e.g. Dungeness Bay, Dungeness River, streams and ditches).
+- 1. Executive Committee: makes recommendations on procedures or actions of the DRMT. - a. to be comprised of the Chairperson, the Tribe and the County, plus three additional member representatives. - b. the three additional members mentioned above are to be chosen by the DRMT via the same process used to select the Chairperson and for the same one-year term. - 2.
+Dungeness River Restoration Work Group (DRRWG): makes restoration recommendations to DRMT and coordinates technical information and studies (See DQ Plan, C.7.1.3 Habitat Work Group). - 3.
+Clean Water Work Group (CWWG): makes recommendations and provides updates to the DRMT upon request about activities related to the water quality of the Sequim Bay and Dungeness watersheds (e.g., Dungeness Bay, Dungeness River, streams and ditches).

-Other Committees: to be activated as needed, and comprised of members, alternates or others with expertise for specific topics (e.g. technical, groundwater, citizen involvement subcommittees, etc.).
+Other Committees: to be activated as needed, possibly temporary in duration, and comprised of members, alternates or others with expertise on specific topics (e.g. technical, groundwater, citizen involvement, etc.).